An explanation of Mondrian's oeuvre by Michael Sciam

 Tableau 3, Composition in Oval, 1913

-becomes an internal oval (Fig. 2) and is then gradually transformed into a square representing synthesis and unity (Fig. 6).
-An external and absolute unity is transformed in an internal and relative unity that now partakes of the manifold space inside which it is born:
+becomes an internal oval (Fig. 2) and is then gradually transformed into a square suggesting unity (Fig. 6).
+An external and absolute unity (Tableau 3) is transformed into an internal and relative unity that now partakes of the manifold space inside which it is born (Fig. 6):

 Fig. 2